 It’s Code Time

 When deciding which programming language to learn, it’s important not to get caught up in flashy trends and popularity contests.
-The best programming languages to learn in 2018 are likely the same ones that were best to learn in 2016 and 2017, and that will continue to be true be for next several years as well.
+The best programming languages to learn in 2019 are likely the same ones that were best to learn in 2017 and 2018, and that will continue to be true for the next several years as well.

 Although the field of computer programming changes rapidly, the languages that we’ve discussed above have a great deal of staying power.
 By learning one or more of these languages, you’ll be in an excellent position not only for this year, but in the years to come.